Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 	you@dev-machine: fab site_up

-Check again at **www.yourdomain.com/polls**
+Check again at `www.yourdomain.com/polls`
 Good news, the 500 error is gone.
 But there is nothing else either.

 Obviously there is nothing to see, since there are no questions in the **server's** database - yet.
-Go to the admin, on the server, at **www.yourdomain.com/admin**.
+Go to the admin, on the server, at `www.yourdomain.com/admin`.
 Login, and add some questions, similarly to how you entered questions localy.

 *Note: use the server django superuser name and passowrd you provided when installing one-click-django-server.*

-After adding a question or two, go to **www.yourdomain.com/polls**
+After adding a question or two, go to `www.yourdomain.com/polls`.
 And here are your questions.

 Great work!

-You deployed a migration, and handled some issues with server troubleshooting.
+You deployed a migration, and handled some issues of server troubleshooting.

 Now that everything works, there must be a way to make these pages look a bit better? a bit more useful?
 Continue to [Part 5: Templates](tutorial_part5.md)